sharat87/hn-user-notes/README.md

 ## Support & Contributing

-If you found a bug, or found a problem using this extension, please feel free to open an issue.
+If you found a bug, or faced a problem using this extension, please feel free to open an issue.
 My response _will_ be a little slow, as I'm a bit tight on bandwidth right now, but I _will_ get back.

 I developed this in my spare time (weekends), because I wanted it.
 It has just enough features, that I can ship and call it a day.
 I don't intend to make it a big, powerful, featureful thing, so, unless your contribution is a bug-fix, I can't promise it'll be merged.

 If you want to show your interest and support for this project, you may want to [buy me a coffee](https://www.buymeacoffee.com/sharat87).
 Thank you very much!

+## Plug

+If you're into API development or API testing in general, you should check [Prestige](https://prestigemad.com) out.
+It is an open-source text-based API client, like an interface-less Postman.
+Source code at [sharat87/prestige](https://github.com/sharat87/prestige).
+Thanks :pray:.

 ## License